lextoumbourou/notes/content/comp_investing_part_1.md

 </p>

 <p>
 I stuffed a couple of shirts into a bag, then sat down to search the course's forum for help.
-The last couple of weeks had been a marathon of work and study and I was determined to leave it all behind for the week.
+The last couple of weeks had been a marathon of work and study and I was determined to leave it all behind.
 I knew the answer was close.
 I had understood the task, I was certain, but the interpreter was being stubborn.
 </p>

 <p>